pogman-code/addic7ed/README.rst

 -  Intelligent auto-download (using release name + completion +
    popularity)
 -  Better file crawling (recursivity mainly)
--  More pre/post processing of series names
--  (Python 2 support?)

 Suggestions and/or pull requests are more than welcome!